 - Personnel Status

-- o 9 out due to coronavirus
+- o 8 out due to coronavirus

 - o 12 out due to injury

 - o 16 have retired as of January 1, 2020

 - o 8 pending retirements

-- Continues to provide anti-crime activity

-- Notable arrest

-- Suspect arrested for trafficking crystal meth

-- Three suspects arrested and drugs, cash and gun seized

-- Suspect arrested for ramming into police cruiser

-- o Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities

-- Increase attention on breaking and entering crimes residential and commercial properties

-- o Increase in domestic and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible. - Working with Health and Law Departments on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Officers to educate and handout face coverings / masks (supply stock permitted) on Governor Baker's / City's Health Department order to wear masks for first week of order - To date, no citations were issued.
-Over a dozen masks were handed out and two warnings were given as part of the SPD efforts to education residents and businesses of the new order - Commissioner Cheryl Clapprood with Mayor Sarno held the Annual Springfield Police Departments Memorial Ceremony to honor those officers who gave the ultimate sacrifice - Commissioner Clapprood announced that training will begin for officers with the body worn camera program on May 20, 2020 and will have the first phase of cameras active and in use by May 26, 2020 - Reviewing plans for reopening of Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - The National Guard and State Police continue to work alongside SPD - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Plans to secure 6 new police cruisers to continue with the social distancing aspects of having one officer per vehicle
+- Continues to provide anti-crime activity - Notable arrest - Suspect arrested after barricading himself inside a home and threating to shoot at officers - o Increase traffic enforcement including special details with State Police to deter dirt bikes and drag racing activities - Increase attention on breaking and entering crimes residential and commercial properties - o Increase in domestic and restraining orders - Increase in mental health related calls for service more Behavioral Health Network (BHN) staff added - o Continues with positive community outreach activities where possible. - Working with Health and Law Departments on local enforcement aspects of Governor's face covering order which took effect on Wednesday, May 6, 2020 - Officers to educate and handout face coverings / masks (supply stock permitted) on Governor Baker's / City's Health Department order to wear masks for first week of order - To date, no citations were issued.
+Over a dozen masks were handed out and two warnings were given as part of the SPD efforts to education residents and businesses of the new order - Commissioner Cheryl Clapprood with Mayor Sarno held the Annual Springfield Police Departments Memorial Ceremony to honor those officers who gave the ultimate sacrifice - Reviewing plans for reopening of Police Department facilities for access for the public for LTC applications and renewals, traffic accident reports and other license/permit needs by appointment - The National Guard and State Police continue to work alongside SPD - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Plans to secure 6 new police cruisers to continue with the social distancing aspects of having one officer per vehicle